-Dr. Jacob A. Frenkel is Chairman of JPMorgan Chase International and a member of the J.P.
-Morgan International Council.
-He also serves as a Chairman of the Board of Trustees of the Group of Thirty (G-30) which is private, nonprofit, Consultative Group on International Economic and Monetary Affairs.
+Dr. Jacob A. Frenkel is the Chairman of the Board of Trustees of the Group of Thirty (G30) which is a private, nonprofit, Consultative Group on International Economic and Monetary Affairs.

-Dr. Frenkel served from 2001 to 2011 as Chairman and CEO of the G-30, from 2004 to 2009 as Vice Chairman of American International Group, Inc., and from 2000 to 2004 as Chairman of Merrill Lynch International, as well as Chairman of Merrill Lynch’s Sovereign Advisory Global Financial Institutions Groups.
+Dr. Frenkel served as Chairman of JPMorgan Chase International from 2009 to 2019.
+He served from 2001 to 2011 as Chairman and CEO of the G30, from 2004 to 2009 as Vice Chairman of American International Group, Inc., and from 2000 to 2004 as Chairman of Merrill Lynch International, as well as Chairman of Merrill Lynch’s Sovereign Advisory and Global Financial Institutions Groups.
 Between 1991 and 2000 he served two terms as the Governor of the Bank of Israel.
 He is credited with reducing inflation in Israel and achieving price stability, liberalizing Israel’s financial markets, removing foreign exchange controls, and integrating the Israeli economy into the global financial system.

-Between 1987 and 1991, he was the Economic Counselor and Director of Research at the International Monetary Fund, and between 1973 and 1987 he was on the faculty of the University of Chicago where held the position of the David Rockefeller Professor of International Economics and served as Editor of the Journal of Political Economy.
+Between 1987 and 1991, he was the Economic Counselor and Director of Research at the International Monetary Fund, and between 1973 and 1987 he was on the faculty of the University of Chicago where he held the position of the David Rockefeller Professor of International Economics and served as Editor of the Journal of Political Economy.

-He is a Fellow of the Econometric Society, a Foreign Honorary Member of the American Academy of Arts and Sciences, a member of the Economic Advisory Panel of the Federal Reserve Bank of New York, a member of the Board of Trustees of the New York Economic Club, a member of the Board of Directors of the National Bureau of Economic Research, of the Japan Society, and of the Peterson Institute for International Economics, a member of the Trilateral Commission, a member of the Boards of the Aspen Institute Italia and the Council for the US and Italy, a member of the Temasek International Panel (TIP), a member of the International Advisory Council of China Development Bank and a member of the Board of the Overseers of the Becker Friedman Institute for Research and Economics.
+He is a Fellow of the Econometric Society, a Foreign Honorary Member of the American Academy of Arts and Sciences, a member of the Board of Trustees of the New York Economic Club, a member of the Board of Directors of the National Bureau of Economic Research, of the Japan Society, and of the Peterson Institute for International Economics, a member of the Competitive Markets Advisory Council (CMAC) of the CME Group, a member of the Trilateral Commission, a member of the Boards of the Aspen Institute Italia and The Council for the US and Italy, a member of Temasek International Panel (TIP), of the G20 Eminent Persons Group on Global Financial Governance, and a member of the International Advisory Council of China Development Bank.
 He is also a member of the Board of Directors of Boston Properties, Inc. and Loews Corporation.

 Dr. Frenkel is the author of numerous books and articles in the fields of International Economics and Macro-Economics.
-Dr. Frenkel holds a B.A. in Economics and Political Science from the Hebrew University of Jerusalem, and an M.A. and P.H.D. in Economics from the University of Chicago.
+Dr. Frenkel holds a B.A. in economics and political science from the Hebrew University of Jerusalem, and an M.A. and Ph.D. in economics from the University of Chicago.